Shop

 Genealogy Haerting

-The "Genealogy Härting" is the end product of my genealogical research work and includes, among other things: a
+The book "Genealogie Härting" is the final product of my genealogical research and includes: a glossary, maps of

-glossary, maps of the homeland, the family crest, the family lists of all Härting namesakes, Härting dissertations and
+the ancestral homeland, onomastics, family crests, family lists of all Härting family members, Härting dissertations

-tree with a list of names.
-80 percent of the book has already been completed.
+80 percent of the book has already been completed.mpleted.